- Mobile network operators refuse to meet senior US official to discuss exclusion of Huawei’s 5G kit.

 Vivo may not be keen on Krach and Pompeo, but other factors may force it down the non‑Huawei route.
 Chapman recently warned that the USA would look to withhold investment in Brazil should the country choose not to follow its lead and prohibit the use of Huawei technology in communications infrastructure (Telefónicawatch, #144).

-More tellingly, perhaps, Pompeo has quoted José María Álvarez‑Pallete as an apparent supporter of the US approach to developing 5G networks, claiming the Telefónica Executive Chairman had said that the Group is “proud to be a ‘5G Clean Path’ company”.
+More tellingly, perhaps, Pompeo has quoted José María Álvarez‑Pallete as an apparent supporter of the US approach to developing 5G networks, claiming the Telefónica Executive Chairman had said the Group is “proud to be a ‘5G Clean Path’ company”.

 “Telefónica Spain and O2 (UK) are fully clean networks, and Telefónica Deutschland (Germany) and Vivo (Brazil) will be in the near future without equipment from any untrusted vendors.”